DimitryDushkin/react-localux/README.md

 - Redux dev tools logging support
 - TypeScript first!
 Typings for all methods-actions for free.
 - API based on hooks
-- Lightweight: 2.5 Kb non-gzipped and uglified = 1.5 Kb + constate 1 Kb
+- Lightweight: 3 Kb non-gzipped and uglified

 ## Example code (from [example.tsx](example/example.tsx))